webarch-coop/ansible-role-users/README.md

 directory apart from `users_apache_type`, this can't be used to set the `Directory` type to `php` or `static`.

+Note that only relative paths will automatically be updated depending on Apache being chrooted or not.

 Prior to version `3.0.0` of this role `users_apache_directories` was used for an array of directories and when it was used the default `DocumentRoot` / `Directory` was omitted, from version `3.0.0` and up a dictionary rather than